 Nosebleeds are common.
 Most people have suffered from a nosebleed once or twice in their life.
-Most of the time it only lasts a few minutes and then it stops.
-It can be scary, but they usually aren’t a serious medical problem.
-The medical term for a nose bleed is epistaxis.
+Most of the time it only lasts a few minutes, then stops.

 Common Causes of Nosebleeds

 - A foreign object stuck in the nose

 - Large doses of aspirin, or blood thinners

 - Bleeding disorders such as hemophilia